lars-derichter/ai-programming-students/slides.md

 ## Who Am I?

 - Lars De Richter
-- Teach programming at Thomas More University of Applied Sciences in Belgium (Antwerp)
+- I Teach programming at Thomas More University of Applied Sciences in Belgium (Antwerp)

 ---

 ## Why you should come to Belgium?

 - Bad weather (but not as bad as in Finland)
-- Quiet, sturdy people (but not as quiet as Finns)
+- Quiet, sturdy people (but not as quiet or sturdy as Fins)
 - Very many people (11mio) in a very small country (2/3d Estonia)
 - The best beer in the world (and cheap)
 - The best chocolate in the world